Jerzy Franciszek Kulczycki: Biography

 Kulczycki was born in 1640 in Kulczyce, near Sambor, (then part of the Polish–Lithuanian Commonwealth, now western Ukraine).
 He was born into an old Orthodox-Ruthenian noble family, Kulchytsky-Shelestovych, although his father had converted to Catholicism.

-He was fluent in Polish, Ruthenian, Serbian, Turkish, German, Hungarian and Romanian languages.
+He was fluent in Polish, Ruthenian (Ukrainian), Serbian, Turkish, German, Hungarian and Romanian languages.
 Kulczycki started to work as a translator for the Belgrade branch of the Austrian Oriental Company (Orientalische Handelskompagnie).
 When the Turkish authorities began repressing foreign traders as spies, he avoided arrest by claiming Polish citizenship and moved to Vienna, where through his earlier work he had gathered enough wealth to open up his own trading company in 1678.

 During the Siege of Vienna (1683), he volunteered to leave the besieged and starving city and contact Duke Charles of Lorraine.
 Together with his trusty servant, the Serbian Đorđe Mihajlović, he left the city in Turkish attire and crossed enemy lines singing Ottoman songs.
 After contacting the duke, the pair managed to return to the city and reach it with a promise of imminent relief.
 Because of that information, the city council decided not to surrender to the Turkish forces of Kara Mustafa Pasha and continue the fight instead.

-After the arrival of Christian forces led by the Polish king John III Sobieski, on September 12, the siege was broken.
+After the arrival of Christian forces led by the Polish king John III Sobieski, on 12 September the siege was broken.
 Kulczycki was considered a hero by the grateful townspeople of Vienna.
 The city council awarded him with a considerable sum of money and the burghers gave him a house in the borough of Leopoldstadt.
 King John III Sobieski himself presented Kulczycki with large amounts of coffee found in the captured camp of Kara Mustafa's army.

 The story that Kulczycki opened a coffee house in Vienna at Schlossergassl near the cathedral, which was named the Hof zur Blauen Flasche ('House under the Blue Bottle') and other stories about him related to coffee were invented by Gottfried Uhlich in 1783.
-It was uncovered for the first time by historian Karl Teply in 1980.
+This was uncovered for the first time by historian Karl Teply in 1980.
 Kulczycki's descendant, historian Jerzy Sas Kulczycki, considered Teply's theory "pseudo-scientific", as it "negated all known, documented knowledge about Kulczycki, making him an Armenian on top of that".

 Until recently, every year in October a special Kolschitzky feast was organized by the café owners of Vienna, who decorated their shop windows with Kulczycki's portrait, as noted by Polish historian and geographer Zygmunt Gloger.
 Kulczycki is memorialized with a statue on Vienna's Kolschitzky street, at the corner of the house Favoritenstraße 64.